Pandavulu Pandavulu Tummeda: Plot

 In the Andhra Pradesh-Karnataka border, there are two villages named Pandavapuram and Kauravapuram.
 Dharmanna is the head of Pandavapuram and is considered as the latest descendant of the Pandavas, while Suyodhana is the head of Kauravapuram and also is considered as the latest descendant of the Kauravas.
 As expected, Dharmanna is a good Samaritan while Suyodhana is a dangerous criminal who runs a quarry business.
 Similar to the tale of Mahabharata, here in this film too, Dharmanna and Suyodhana play the game of cards in which Suyodhana fails, which makes him follow the stipulation of the game - no celebration, marriage, and any good events should not be conducted for 14 years.
 This leaves Suyodhana swearing vengeance and exactly after 14 years, by manipulation, Suyodhana wins the game and asks Dharmanna to give his daughter's hand with his youngest son's marriage.
 Thus to ensure his daughter Honey's safety, Dharmanna sends her to Bangkok along with his friend and his friend's daughter.
 There she stays with Satya's family and starts working with her sons Vijay and Gopal in a successful boat business.

 On a separate note, Naidu is a tourist guide in Bangkok, and his three sons Ajay, Varun, and Lucky are cons.
 Naidu, who is disciplined, punishes them for their misdeeds.
 On the other hand, Vijay turns into a very short-tempered man if one raises a finger towards him and always, in any case, Vijay keeps on breaking those fingers pointing him.
 Gopal stutters, while Lucky is a dumb person.
 While Vijay and Gopal emotionally blackmail Satya that they would have been happy if their father was there, Ajay, Varun and Lucky would emotionally blackmail Naidu that they would have been happy if their mother was there as she would support them and defend Naidu.
 Including Honey, only Naidu and Satya knew that the five men are orphans and Naidu and Satya sacrificed their love to raise them and still remained unmarried as their marriage was put on hold during their young days by Satya's father Subba Rao as Naidu was a poor man then.
 Honey somehow manages to unite them and get them married, and she makes arrangements to bring all the five men under one roof.
 Satya's sons and Naidu's sons often quarrel, until they realise they are orphans.
-They conceal the fact before their new parents that they knew about their identity in order to not to hurt them.
+They conceal the fact before their new parents that they knew about their identity in order not to hurt them.
 Vijay is in love with Honey, and when Honey is going to propose to him, Suyodhana's son-in-law Siddha reaches Bangkok along with his men and forcibly takes her back to Kauravapuram in India.